 Scholarships are provided to increase the availability of high quality early childhood education for low income families.

 Fight Crime Invest in Kids

 Advocacy eﬀorts in Ohio by members of the law enforcement community, i.e., police chiefs, sheriﬀs and prosecuting attorneys, to increase investments in early childhood education and supporting programs fo children age 0-5.

 In their “Grab, Go and Read” program, librarians select groups of five books to be included in a bag for parents of toddlers with the purpose to promote reading one book daily for at least five days a week.

 Make Way for Books (Tucson)

-Provides high-quality, age-appropriate multi-cultural books for disadvantaged infants and toddlers.
-These books are purchased for classroom book collections and to ensure that children and parents have books to share together.
+High-quality, age-appropriate multicultural books are provided for disadvantaged infants and toddlers.
+They are used for classroom book collections and to ensure that children and families have books to share together.

 A community collaborative to ensure that all preschool children obtain at least one year of high-quality early childhood programming prior to entering kindergarten.

 Touch and Feel board books in print and Braille are provided to each of the 220 children, birth to three, who have vision loss and are enrolled in Cleveland Sight Center’s early intervention and preschool programs.